 Second-generation antihistamines have similar effectiveness (Mann et al., 2000).
 There are no long-term studies which compare the efficacy of non-sedative antihistamines.
 When requesting an antihistamine in the pharmacy, customers are usually recommended a non-drowsy antihistamine.
 Customers who previously used antihistamine(s) usually choose one they found to work the best.

 Cetirizine is one of the most popular over the counter non-drowsy hayfever tablets.
 Cetirizine is also available as a liquid antihistamine for children.
-Regardless of brand, all cetirizine tablets contain the same amount of cetirizine – 10mg per tablets.
+Regardless of brand, all cetirizine tablets contain the same amount of cetirizine – 10mg per tablet.
 Most supermarkets and pharmacies sell their own ‘brands’ of cetirizine, for example, Tesco Allergy and Hayfever Relief 10mg tablets and Lloyds Pharmacy Antihistamine Hayfever Relief 10mg tablets, both produced by the same manufacturer.
 Common branded products containing cetirizine include Benadryl Allergy One a Day and Piriteze Antihistamine Allergy Relief Tablets.

 Cetirizine: age restriction and dose

 Children can take cetirizine from 2 years of age.
 Babies and children can use liquid cetirizine can.
 Tablets are recommended for children and adults over 12 years of age.
 The recommended dose for children under 12 is 5mg twice a day; therefore, one would need to break 10mg tablet to meet this dose (unlicensed use).